Chronic Wasting Disease (CWD)

-The Centers for Disease Control and Prevention (CDC) is the nation’s health protection agency and is the authority when it comes to diseases and their threat to humans, including the human impacts of Chronic Wasting Disease.
-For details directly from the CDC, check their website: https://www.cdc.gov/prions/cwd/prevention.html
+The Centers for Disease Control and Prevention (CDC) is the nation’s health protection agency and is the authority on disease threats to humans, including the impacts of chronic wasting disease.
+See the CDC website for more details on CWD Prevention.

-A summary of CDC Recommendations: To date, there have been no reported cases of CWD infection in people.
-However, some animal studies suggest CWD poses a risk to certain types of non-humans primates.
-To be as safe as possible and decrease their potential risk of exposure to CWD, hunters should take the following steps when hunting in areas with CWD:
+A summary of CDC Recommendations: To date, there have been no reported cases of CWD infection in humans.
+However, some animal studies suggest CWD poses a risk to certain types of non-human primates.
+To be as safe as possible and decrease the potential risk of exposure to CWD, hunters should take the following steps when hunting in areas with CWD:

-- Minimize how much you handle the organs of the animal, particularly the brain or spinal cord tissues.
+- Minimize how much you handle the organs, particularly the brain or spinal cord tissues.

 - If you have your deer or elk commercially processed, consider asking that your animal be processed individually to avoid mixing meat from multiple animals.